|Nutrition Facts (per serving)|

 Pineapple smoothies are fresh and refreshing any time of year, but especially in the hot summer months.
 This super simple recipe is bursting with flavor from the tropical fruit.
 Banana adds a little sweetness without taking away from the pineapple.
 If you want to mix things up, however, try these two equally refreshing variations: Raspberry Pineapple Smoothie or Pineapple and Coconut Smoothie.

 Pineapple itself isn't just delicious, it's also good for you—the fruit is low in calories and packed with nutrients like vitamin C, antioxidants, and manganese.
 Pineapple can also help with digestion since it contains a digestive enzyme called bromelain that helps break down protein molecules.
 It can even help your immune system and suppress inflammation.

 There's no better way to reap all of the health benefits of pineapple than by enjoying the fruit in a delicious and easy smoothie.

-- Pour the smoothie into tall glasses and garnish with sliced pineapple and a cute straw.
+Pour the smoothie into tall glasses and garnish with sliced pineapple.

 - This smoothie calls for fresh fruit, but you can easily freeze the fruit ahead of time or use pre-cut frozen cubes as a shortcut.
 If you do, just omit the ice when it comes time to blend.
 You might also need to adjust the amount of liquid, so add a little at a time while blending if you do go this route.

 - The limeade adds a nice zesty kick that really accentuates the pineapple flavor, but you can make it taste even more pineapple-y by adding pineapple juice and a tablespoon of lime juice instead.
 You can also substitute in low-fat coconut milk if you're looking to cut back on the sugar content or add an extra touch of tropical creaminess.